project-husky/husky/docs/PPQ.md

 ## Delete policies

 The transaction to delete policies is called PPQ-1 (Privacy Policy Feed).
 It is a transaction to delete a policy or a policy set in a policy repository.
-In husky project, policy feed is implemented in class `SimplePpfClient`.
+In husky project, policy feed is implemented in class [SimplePpfClient](javadoc/org/husky/communication/ch/ppq/impl/clients/SimplePpfClient.html).

 An example for policy feed can be found in integration tests of husky ppq module.
-The class is called `SimplePpfClientTest`.
-To delete a policy you have to create an instance of `SimplePpfClient` and create an instance of `PrivacyPolicyFeed` with method `DeletePolicy`.
-After that the method `send` must be executed.
+The class is called [SimplePpfClientTest](javadoc/org/husky/communication/ch/ppq/integration/SimplePpfClientTest.html).
+To delete a policy you have to create an instance of [SimplePpfClient](javadoc/org/husky/communication/ch/ppq/impl/clients/SimplePpfClient.html) and create an instance of [PrivacyPolicyFeed](javadoc/org/husky/communication/ch/ppq/api/PrivacyPolicyFeed.html) with method `DeletePolicy`.
+After that the method [send](javadoc/org/husky/communication/ch/ppq/api/SimplePpfClient.html#send(org.husky.xua.core.SecurityHeaderElement,org.husky.communication.ch.ppq.api.PrivacyPolicyFeed)) must be executed.
 Further details can be found in the Javadoc.

 ```java
 PpClientConfig config = new PpClientConfigBuilderImpl().url(urlToPpq).clientKeyStore(clientKeyStore).clientKeyStorePassword(clientKeyStorePass).create();